anfibiacreativa/scully-blog/README.md

 # ScullyBlog
 This is a work in progress as I play with Scully to better understand it!
-Still figuring out the YAML part and how to better leveage config.
+Still figuring out the YAML part and how to better leverage config.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.